The Manager of the NCE (EB-5 investors) should consider the following loan administration...

-As a securities attorney, I've focused my career on the securities space, just the idea of representing both the issuer and the investor strikes me as difficult.
+As a securities attorney, I've focused my career on the securities space; just the idea of representing both the developer and the investor strikes me as difficult.

-Kurt: How would you know when you've got sufficient disclosure?
+Kurt: How do you know when you've got sufficient disclosures?

 You have to think in terms of the investor; think about what are the facts that I would want to know about this transaction as an investor?
 If there are certain things that an investor would reasonably want to know and which make you very uncomfortable disclosing, I would suggest that that may be an inappropriate conflict to try to quickly resolve and at the very least disclose.

 Robert: You know the disclosure is sufficient when the party that has the conflict asks, “Do you really have to put that in there?”